When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 To start a Zoom meeting on your Chromebook, you must sign in, which is why we had a step to set up an account.
 At this point, launch the Chrome OS Zoom app and click on the ‘Sign in‘ tab, and enter your ID and password (login credentials)

-If you begin a new meeting, a unique meeting ID will be generated for you to share with people you’d like to join your meeting.
+If you begin a new meeting, a unique meeting ID will be generated to share with people you’d like to join your meeting.
 Alternatively, if you have a contact list within the Zoom app, you can invite them from there.

 Schedule a Zoom Meeting